Interest-free car loans: the truth about 0% interest car finance

 Typically, when you take out a car loan, you will be required to pay back the principal of the loan, which is the purchase price of the car itself, along with interest and in some cases fees.
 Standard car loans can come with a fixed interest rate, which remains the same over the whole term of the loan, or a variable rate, which can fluctuate over the term of the loan.

 An interest-free car loan, by contrast, is a loan on which you only pay back the principal.
-If you take out one of these loans, then you will be required to pay back the principal, typically in fortnightly or monthly increments, but you will not be required to pay any additional interest.
+If you do take out a 0% finance car deal, then you will be required to pay back the principal, typically in fortnightly or monthly increments, but you will not be required to pay any additional interest.

-While an interest-free loan means you won’t be making interest payments on the car you buy, it is worth keeping in mind that there may well be other hidden costs built in, in the form of fees and charges, as well as a number of other potential added expenses to be aware of.
+While a no interest loan means you won’t be making interest payments on the car you buy, it is worth keeping in mind that there may well be other hidden costs built in, in the form of fees and charges, as well as a number of other potential added expenses to be aware of.

 While you may think you are signing up for a 0% car loan, you could still end up losing any potential savings in fees, charges and other costs.